-After I had lived with Mrs. B. three or four years, I was put to spinning hemp, flax, and tow, on an old-fashioned foot-wheel.
-There were four or five slaves at this business, a good part of the time.
+After I had lived with Mrs. B. three or four years I was put to spinning hemp, flax and tow, on an old fashioned foot wheel.
+There were four or five slaves at this business a good part of the time.
 We were kept at our work from daylight to dark in summer, from long before day to nine or ten o'clock in the evening in winter.
-Mrs. Banton, for the most part, was near, or kept continually passing in and out, to see that each of us performed as much work as she thought we ought to do.
-Being young, and sick at heart all the time, it was very hard work to go through the day and evening and not suffer exceedingly for want of more sleep.
-Very often, too, I was compelled to work beyond the ordinary hour, to finish the appointed task of the day.
+Mrs. Banton for the most part was near or kept continually passing in and out to see that each of us performed as much work as she thought we ought to do.
+Being young and sick at heart all the time, it was very hard work to go through the day and evening and not suffer exceedingly for want of more sleep.
+Very often too I was compelled to work beyond the ordinary hour to finish the appointed task of the day.
 Sometimes I found it impossible not to drop asleep at the wheel.

-On these occasions, Mrs. B. had her peculiar contrivances for keeping us awake.
-She would sometimes sit, by the hour, with a dipper of vinegar and salt, and throw it in my eyes to keep them open.
+On these occasions Mrs. B. had her peculiar contrivances for keeping us awake.
+She would sometimes sit by the hour with a dipper of vinegar and salt, and throw it in my eyes to keep them open.
 My hair was pulled till there was no longer any pain from that source.
 And I can now suffer myself to be lifted by the hair of the head, without experiencing the least pain.

 She very often kept me from getting water to satisfy my thirst, and in one instance kept me for two entire days without a particle of food.
-This she did, in order that I might make up for lost time.
-But, of course, I lost rather than gained upon my task.
-Every meal taken from me made me less able to work.
-It finally ended in a terrible beating.

-But all my severe labor, and bitter and cruel punishments, for these ten years of captivity with this worse than Arab family, all these were as nothing to the sufferings I experienced by being separated from my mother, brothers, and sisters; the same things, with them near to sympathize with me, to hear my story of sorrow, would have been comparatively tolerable.
+But all my severe labor, bitter and cruel punishments for these ten years of captivity with this worse than Arab family, all these were as nothing to the sufferings experienced by being separated from my mother, brothers and sisters; the same things, with them near to sympathize with me, to hear my story of sorrow, would have been comparatively tolerable.

-They were distant only about thirty miles; and yet, in ten long, lonely years of childhood, I was only permitted to see them three times.
+They were distant only about thirty miles, and yet in ten long, lonely years of childhood, I was only permitted to see them three times.

-My mother occasionally found an opportunity to

-send me some token of remembrance and affection, a sugar-plum or an apple; but I scarcely ever ate them; they were laid up, and handled and wept over till they wasted away in my hand.
+My mother occasionally found an opportunity to send me some token of remembrance and affection, a sugar plum or an apple, but I scarcely ever ate them - they were laid up and handled and wept over till they wasted away in my hand.

-My thoughts continually by day, and my dreams by night, were of mother and home; and the horror experienced in the morning, when I awoke and behold it was a dream, is beyond the power of language to describe.
+My thoughts continually by day and my dreams by night were of mother and home, and the horror experienced in the morning, when I awoke and behold it was a dream, is beyond the power of language to describe.

-But I am about to leave this den of robbers, where I had been so long imprisoned.
-I cannot, however, call the reader from his new and pleasant acquaintance with this amiable pair, without giving a few more incidents of their history.
-When this is done, and I have taken great pains, as I shall do, to put a copy of this portrait in the hands of this Mrs. B., I shall bid her farewell.
-If she sees something awfully hideous in her picture, as here presented, she will be constrained to acknowledge it is true to nature.
-I have given it from no malice, no feeling of resentment towards her, but that the world may know what is done by slavery, and that slaveholders may know that their crimes will come to light.
+But I am about to leave the den of robbers where I had been so long imprisoned.
+I cannot however call the reader from his new and pleasant acquaintance with this amiable pair, without giving a few more incidents of their history.
+When this is done, and I have taken great pains, as I shall do to put a copy of this portrait in the hands of this Mrs. B., I shall bid her farewell.
+If she sees something awfully hideous in her picture as here presented, she will be constrained to acknowledge it is true to nature - I have given it from no malice, no feeling of resentment toward her, but that the world may know what is done by slavery, and that slave holders may know, that their crimes will come to light.
 I hope and pray that Mrs. B. will repent of her many and aggravated sins before it is too late.